ImperialCollegeLondon/sharpy/docs/source/content/casefiles.rst

     This value scales the multibody equations, where generally settings to ``dt^2`` provides acceptable results.

-* ``behavior``: Constraint behavior.
+* ``behaviour``: Constraint behaviour.

     This string defines the type of constraint applied to a single or multiple bodies.
 A wide range of standard lower-pair kinematic joints are available, such as hinge and spherical joints, as well as prescribed rotation joints.
 A list of the available joints can be found in ``sharpy/structure/utils/lagrangeconstraints.py`` and ``sharpy/structure/utils/lagrangeconstraintsjax.py``, depending on the solver being used.
-Due to every constraint being different, further paramters depend upon the constraint type used.
+Due to every constraint being different, further parameters depend upon the constraint type used.
 These parameters are added as variables to the constraint group.
 Some examples which may be included are listed below:

 * ``body_FoR``: Body frame of reference number.

-    The number of the body which is constrainted by its body attached frame of reference.
+    The number of the body which is constrained by its body attached frame of reference.
 For example for a double pendulum, this would be the lower link.

 * ``body``: Body number.